Helpers

 The vendor.* helpers provide integrations to other software and services.
 They are useful for alerting other systems and pushing data to them when a certain event occur or periodically through jobs.

-vendor.webhook(method: string, url: string, body: string)
+vendor.webhook(method: string, url: string, body: string, object: headers)

 Example:

-vendor.webhook(
+response = vendor.webhook(

 "POST",